benbjurstrom/benbjurstrom.com/articles/2020-04-30-purge-email.md

 Click on _New Project_ in the upper left and a new project will open in a simple integrated development environment.

 In the left hand bar you can see a list of files included in this project.
-There there should be one file present by default called "Code.gs" which is the file we have open right now.
-This project will be relatively simple it's the only file that we’ll need.
+There should be one file present by default called "Code.gs" which is the file we have open right now.
+Since this project will be relatively simple it's the only file that we’ll need.

 ![google-apps-script-new-project.png](https://s3-us-west-2.amazonaws.com/benbjurstrom.com/img/purge-email/google-apps-script-new-project.png)